Air conditioning systems are complex appliances, so now and then something is bound to go wrong.

 The first thing you should check is your AC’s air filter.
 If it’s dirty and clogged, you’ll want to replace your air filter, as it could be causing your system to blow warm air.

-If it’s not the filter, it’s possible that there could be a stalled condenser coil, which is the part of the AC that produces cold air. or an issue with the air conditioner’s ductwork.
+If it’s not the filter, you could have a stalled condenser coil, which is the part of the AC that produces cold air, or an issue with the air conditioner’s ductwork.

 2. Making Strange Noises